Understanding the signs and symptoms of depression and what treatments can help

 If you are feeling suicidal do not use this website to seek help, call an ambulance, go straight to A&E or call the Samaritans on 116 123 now.

 What causes depression?

 There are lots of causes for depression.
 While for some a specific situation or stressful event may trigger an episode of depression, such as losing a job or being diagnosed with an illness, for others depression can occur gradually or feel that it has happened suddenly, with no obvious reason.
 There is evidence to show that difficult experiences in childhood can may individuals more likely to experience depression.
 For example, traumatic childhood experiences can affect your self-esteem and your ability to cope with life’s challenges in later life.

 There is also evidence to suggest that if you have a close family member with depression, you are more likely to suffer with depression yourself.
 However, this may be due to learning behaviours and coping mechanisms from the people around you as a child, rather than as a result of genetic causes.
 Contrary to popular belief, there is little evidence to suggest that depression is caused by an imbalance in brain chemistry.
 In 2017, the United Nations stated that “the dominant biomedical narrative of depression” is based on a “biased and selective use of research outcomes [that] must be abandoned”.

 Alcohol and other drugs are linked to depression.
 Certain medications can cause depression as a side effect, so it is always important to check the information leaflets for any medication you are taking or ask your GP about the side effects of your medication.
 If you feel that the medication you are taking is causing you to become depressed, talk to your doctor.
 Physical health problems, poor sleep, poor diet and a lack of exercise can also affect your mood.

-Whatever the causes of depression, identifying how you feel and developing healthy ways to manage your emotions and to recognize triggers for depression personal to you can pave the way to recovery.
+Whatever the causes of depression, identifying how you feel and developing healthy ways to manage your emotions and to recognise triggers for depression personal to you can pave the way to recovery.

 What are the different types of depression?